reginash99/Rescue-mate/README.md

 Then run this on the WSL ubuntu: uvicorn api_server:app --reload.
 This is how to start the backend server.

-Keep in mind that it needs to be encoded in CRLF.
-Look at the bottom right of your screen, next to the UTF-8.
+Keep in mind that pretrained.sh needs to be encoded in CRLF.
+Look at the bottom right of your screen, next to the UTF-8 while you are in the file pretrained.sh.
+Being inside the file pretrained.sh is important, the encoding does not work for the entire project, it is file dependant.
+After you change the encoding to CRLF it will appear as if you have made changes to the pretrained.sh, this is fine.

 ## FRONTEND